You're going to love this upcycled desk project!

 After MORE deconstruction—this time on the coffee table, I rest the drawer sections of the old desk on the frame.
 Are ya still with me?
-Be sure to see the end of the post so you can find out about the other bloggers doing the Thrift Store Challenge AND the Repurpose IT Challenge. *this post contains affiliate links that help support My Repurposed Life*
+Be sure to see the end of the post so you can find out about the other bloggers doing the Thrift Store Challenge AND the Repurpose IT Challenge.

 This is a dry fit to see if it’s all going to come together.
-Remember, when I started, I really had NO idea what this desk was going to be.
+Remember, when I started, I really had NO idea what this upcycled desk was going to be.

 I’ll try to explain how I connected all the pieces.
 Top left-front spacer was Gorilla Wood glued and nailed (nail gun) Top right-the top was attached using the original screws and holes in the frame of the drawer sections.
-Bottom left-I added Kreg Jig pocket holes to the bottom of the drawer sections to secure them to the lower base.
+In the Bottom left image-I added Kreg Jig pocket holes to the bottom of the drawer sections to secure them to the lower base.
 Bottom middle- I use so many pocket hole screws, I buy them by the 1000’s on Amazon.
 Bottom right-I used my Kreg Jig to make pocket holes to get a really secure connection on the back spacer.
 (I didn’t want to try to make the front spacer pretty after filling holes, that’s why I used Gorilla Wood Glue and nails on the front) I took advantage of all the original holes and screws that I could.

 Notice how overspray is kept to a minimum.
 Very little paint on the drop cloth and minimal on the inside of the drawer sections.
 This is after one coat of my infamous DIY chalky paint primer.

-This is how I painted the top of the drawers.
+This is how I painted the top of the upcycled desk drawers.
 I used a piece of scrap luan to keep the spray from getting inside the drawers.
 Not shown, I also used this method for the sides of the drawers by holding the scrap piece vertically.
 Also not shown, I patched the original holes and drilled a single hole for knobs.

 This is after two light coats of the DIY chalky paint primer.
 I had to tackle those original holes again with some more mud and sanding.
 Well, truth be told, I struggled with getting them filled in properly.
 I used wood filler, but ran out, so then I switched to spackling.
-I think I need to try something else.
+Was thinking I need to try something else.
 I used the Finish Max to do two light coats of the same paint, except this time it was semi-gloss without any Plaster of Paris.
 This is my favorite way to paint.